northle/docs/src/docs/basics/modules.md

 ```
 :::

-### `imports`
+### Imports

-The `imports` field declares other modules that are included.
+The `imports` field imports other modules into current one.

-### `controllers`
+### Controllers

-The `controllers` field defines a list of HTTP [controllers](/docs/basics/controllers-and-routing) associated with the module.
+The `controllers` field defines a list of [controllers](/docs/basics/controllers-and-routing) associated with the module.
 This is required for proper route registering.

-### `socketChannels`
+### Socket channels

 Likewise, the `socketChannels` array declares websocket [channels](/docs/advanced/websockets).

+### Importing controllers and channels

-Therefore, every time you create new controller or socket channel, you have to import and declare these classes in the proper field, for example:
+Every time you create new controller or a socket channel, you have to import and declare these classes in the proper field, for example:

 ::: code src/chat/chat.module.ts
 ```ts